KyrietS/mizeria/README.md

 * Repairing corrupted snapshots.
 * And more...

-## Some terms used in the project
+## Definitions

 * **Backup** – folder with snapshots.
-* **Snapshot** – folder with a name from time and date when the snapshot was created.
-Every snapshot contains file `index.txt` and folder `files/`.
+* **Snapshot** - filder with backed up files and index for them.
+Snapshot's name consists of date and time when it was created.
-* **Index** – text file stored in every snapshot with a name `index.txt`.
+* **Index** – text file stored in every snapshot under the name `index.txt`.
 It is a list of absolute paths to every file that was present at a time when snapshot was made.
 * **Files** – folder with files that were copied from their origins.
 The absolute folder structure is preserved.

 ## Backup structure